petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/saml-admin.md

 1. Verify that the service provider metadata has been generated to be used either as a URL or an XML file.
 The metadata is the same for all nodes because of the same database backend.
 The IdP's request goes through the load balancer.

 1. At this point, all nodes have the same SAML SP configuration and each of them can respond to web requests and handle the SAML protocol.
 To test your SSO solution, sign into Liferay via your load balancer, navigate to a few pages of a few different sites, and then log out.

 If using the Document Library Keystore Manager, skip step 2 because the keystore file is stored in the database shared by all the nodes.

-Now you know how to configure Liferay DXP either as a SAML identity provider or a service provider.
+Now you know how to configure Liferay DXP either as a SAML service provider.
 You also know how to configure SAML in a clustered environment.

 ## Identity Provider